 The aim of the achievement is to create an educational space that nurtures a love of nature, develops a knowledge of our biodiversity and encourages action to help it locally.
 It covers many topics such as school gardening, biodiversity conservation, ecological literacy, responsible citizenship as well as physical and mental wellbeing.
 There's also some great prizes to be won!

 How does it work?

 It's very simple!
 Just follow the steps below and start completing tasks in your own time.
 Projects include practical tasks such as hanging bird nest boxes and pollinator planting but also involve ensuring outdoor teaching time each week and staff training.
 You might have done some already, that's ok!
 You can do it as quickly or as slowly as you like.
 This being our first year, we are initially beginning with primary schools, and you have extra time to complete the checklist.
-In future years, our launch date will be 1st September and closing date for completed applications each year will be 30th April.
-Schools will be awarded by 1st June each year.
-The closing date for this first class of Nature Heroes will be 30th April 2023 - so you have plenty of time!
+In future years, our launch date will be September and closing date for completed applications each year will be mid-March.
+Schools will be awarded before the summer break each year.
+The closing date for this first class of Nature Heroes will be 24th March 2023 - so you have plenty of time!

 One school will win a garden makeover worth